 NEW SECTION.
-SECTION 88.
-There is hereby added to the chapter established in section 65 of this ordinance a new section to read as follows:
+SECTION 92.
+There is hereby added to the chapter established in section 68 of this ordinance a new section to read as follows:

-Section C404.2.3 of the International Energy Conservation Code is supplemented with the following:
+Sections C404.2.1 and C404.2.2 of the International Energy Conservation Code are supplemented with the following:

-Supplemental Water Heaters (C404.2.3.2).
+Supplemental Water Heaters ( C404.2.1.2 and C404.2.2.2).
 Total supplemental electric resistance water heating equipment shall not have an output capacity more than the primary water heating equipment at 40° F entering air temperature.
 Supplemental electric resistance heating is permitted for the following uses: